Kong/kongponents/docs/guide/migrating-to-version-9.md

 * `isResizable` prop is deprecated in favor of `resizable` prop
 * `hasError` prop is deprecated in favor of `error` prop
 * `cols` prop has been removed (use CSS to control width of the textarea)
+* `disableCharacterLimit` prop has been removed.
+KTextArea doesn't display character count unless `characterLimit` prop is set and character count is exceeded
+* default value for `characterLimit` prop has changed to `null`

 #### Structure